 While you are using Xolair, you may also have an increased risk of becoming infected with parasites (worms) if you live in or travel to areas where such infections are common.
 Talk with your doctor about what to look for and how to treat this condition.

 Xolair is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of Xolair on the baby.

 It is not known whether omalizumab passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give Xolair to a child younger than 12 years old.

 How should I use Xolair?

 Xolair is injected under the skin.
-A healthcare provider will give you this injection.
-Xolair is usually given every 2 or 4 weeks.
+When you first start treatment, your healthcare provider will give you this injection.

 You will be watched closely for a short time after receiving Xolair, to make sure you do not have an allergic reaction to the medication.